Gate Locks for Wooden Gates & Garage Doors: a guide.

 - Can be fitted to all types of gates (i.e. ledged and braced gates, framed

 ledged and braced gates).
-See our guide on How to fit a padbolt to a wooden gate.
+See our guide on How to fit a padbolt to a wooden gate

-Padbolt cons:- Can only really be used from the side of the gate it is fitted to
+- Can only really be used from the side of the gate it is fitted to

 - Not the most secure